 What is a Checking Account?

-A checking account gets its name from the act of writing a check to transfer money.
+A checking account is a spending account that gets its name from the act of writing a check to transfer money.
 It’s the most common type of bank account and is distinct from other account types, such as money market or certificate accounts, in that there are practically no restrictions on how often you may access your funds.
-While writing a check is the method of transferring money from which this account was named, there are now many other options to transfer money, such as using online or mobile banking or a debit card.
+While writing a check is just one method of transferring money from which this account was named, there are now many other options to transfer money, such as using online or mobile banking or a debit card.

 Learn more about SDCCU checking accounts.